AndreaLanfranchi/EthereumStratum-2.0.0/README.md

 ```
 Where the `result` is an object made of 5 mandatory members
 - `proto` (string) which **MUST** match the exact version requested by the client
-- `encoding` (string) which value states whether or not all **next messages** should be gzip compressed or not.
+- `encoding` (string) states whether or not all **next messages** should be gzip compressed or not.
 Possible values are "gzip" or "plain"
-- `resume` (hex bool) which value states whether or not the host can resume a previously created session;
+- `resume` (hex bool) states whether or not the host can resume a previously created session;
-- `timeout` (hex) which reports the number of seconds after which the server is allowed to drop connection if no messages from the client
+- `timeout` (hex) the number of seconds after which the server is allowed to drop connection if no messages are received from the client
-- `maxerrors` (hex) the maximum number of errors the server will bear before abruptly close connection
+- `maxerrors` (hex) the maximum number of errors the server will bear before abruptly closing connection
 - `node` (string) the node software version underlying the pool

 When the server replies back with `"encoding" : "gzip"` to the client, both parties **MUST** gzip compress all next messages.
 In case the client is not capable of compression it **MUST** close the connection immediately.
 Should the server, after this reply, receive other messages as plain text, it **MUST** close the connection.

-Eventually the client will continue with `mining.subscribe` (further on descripted)
+Eventually the client will continue with `mining.subscribe` (described below)

-Otherwise, in case of errors or rejection to start the conversation, the server **MAY** reply back with an error giving the other party useful information or, at server's maintainers discretion, abruptly close the connection.
+In case of errors or rejection to start the conversation, the server **MAY** reply back with an error giving the other party useful information or, at server's maintainers discretion, abruptly close the connection.
 ```json
 {
   "id" : 0,